nicenemo/nicenemo.github.io/content/post/2020-06-07-thoughts_on_kubernetes_on_smartos.md

   -  Annoying
 ---

-With this blog post I document the steps I took to get Ubuntu server running from scratch on [SmartOS](https://en.wikipedia.org/wiki/SmartOS) using [BHyve](https://bhyve.org/), the BSD Hypervisor.
+With this blog post I document the thoughts I had in  getting Ubuntu server running from scratch on [SmartOS](https://en.wikipedia.org/wiki/SmartOS) using [BHyve](https://bhyve.org/), the BSD Hypervisor.
 My final goal is getting [Kubernetes](https://kubernetes.io/) running on SmartOS.

 <!--more-->